okviz/okviz.github.io/_docs/calendar-pro/licensing.md

 If you are using Calendar Pro without a valid license, you will see different notifications based on your environment:

-- Power BI Desktop / Power BI service in Edit view
+- Power BI Desktop / Power BI service in Edit view:

     <img src="images/license-unlock-edit-view.png" width="600">

-- Power BI service in [Reading view](https://docs.microsoft.com/en-us/power-bi/consumer/end-user-reading-view#reading-view)
+- Power BI service in:

     <img src="images/license-unlock.png" width="600">